 - 3% - Does Not Comply With Program License Agreement - violates the agreement’s terms and conditions**

-When it comes to google play rejection reasons, they are a bit different, as Google not only runs automated tests, but also has a real person conducting the android app approval process; yet the logic for ban is pretty similar, so in order not to get suspended your app must avoid:
+When it comes to Google Play rejection reasons, they are a bit different, as Google not only runs automated tests, but also has a real person conducting the android app approval process; yet the logic for the ban is pretty similar, so in order not to get suspended your app must avoid:

 - App cloning